 "We would like Russia to help the KRG settle its dispute with the Iraqi federal government peacefully and diplomatically, based on the constitution.
 The KRG considers the Russian government to be a friend of Iraqi Kurdistan and the Middle East, so we believe they can help us end this crisis, and prevent any further damage or escalation, for the good of all parties," the source told Sputnik News.

-Russia is well-positioned to organize and mediate such negotiations, as it has maintained good diplomatic and trade relations with the KRG and Iraq, with a number of defense and oil deals signed throughout 2017.
+Russia is well-positioned to organize and mediate such negotiations, as it has maintained good diplomatic and trade relations with the KRG and Iraq, signing several defense and oil deals throughout 2017.

-There has been some progress, with PM Barzani recently dispatching a delegation – headed by the Interior Minister – to Baghdad, to start a dialogue with the federal government.
+There has been some progress, with PM Barzani recently dispatching a delegation to Baghdad for talks with the Iraqi federal government.